We've Already Lost Too Many Downton Abbey Actors

 Like his "Downton Abbey" character, Henson spent most of his career on the stage.
 The actor performed in classics like "Romeo and Juliet" and "A Midsummer Night's Dream."
 He also had a very memorable appearance on "Fawlty Towers" as Mr. Johnson, a hotel guest hiding women in his room right under the nose of Basil Fawlty (John Cleese).

-In 2019, Henson died of cancer-related complications after living with the disease for almost twenty years, The Guardian confirmed.
-The actor previously told the PA news agency that "For the last 18 years, I've regarded myself as being in extra time, which I never expected to have, so I'm very thankful for it" (via Deadline).
+In 2019, Henson died of cancer-related complications after living with the disease for almost 20 years.
+The actor previously told the PA news agency (via Deadline) in 2018, "For the last 18 years, I've regarded myself as being in extra time, which I never expected to have, so I'm very thankful for it."

-Rozycki didn't get the opportunity to return to "Downton Abbey" after his three-episode stint on the series because, in 2015, he sadly died after an accidental fall at the age of 71 (per Holby TV).
-He is survived by his wife Joanna Hole and their four children.
+Rozycki didn't get the opportunity to return to "Downton Abbey" after his three-episode stint on the series because, in 2015, he sadly died after an accidental fall at the age of 71.
+He is survived by his wife, Joanna Hole, and their four children.
 "Downton Abbey" was one of Rozycki's last roles before he died.
 The others were a guest appearance of Ruth Jones' comedy-drama "Stella" and a supporting role in docu-drama "The Honorable Rebel."
 Before appearing in the period drama, Rozycki had a main role in prime-time medical drama "Casualty" alongside "Downton Abbey" alum Bernard Gallagher.

 Jane Wenham revealed the truth about Brendan Coyle's character

-Actor and singer Jane Wenham, who was best known for her theater roles in London's West End stage house The Old Vic, died at the age of 90 in 2018 (per The Guardian).
+Actor and singer Jane Wenham, who was best known for her theater roles in London's West End stage house The Old Vic, died at the age of 90 in 2018.
 Before she died, Wenham enjoyed a successful career that spanned over six decades.
 She was a versatile actor performing everything from Shakespeare to Sophocles and anything in between — she even had a stint doing pantomime.
-The thespian actor quickly transitioned into television and film too, scoring guest roles on shows like "General Hospital" and "Inspector Morse."
+The thespian quickly transitioned into television and film too, scoring guest roles on shows like "General Hospital" and "Inspector Morse."

 In "Downton Abbey," Wenham played Mrs. Bates, the mother of the character John Bates (Brendan Coyle).
 She appeared in Season 1 (and is mentioned throughout Season 2 and Season 3) when she met with Anna Smith (Joanne Froggatt) to expose her daughter-in-law Vera's criminal past.
-Her son only took the blame for his wife's crimes because "he felt he'd ruined Vera's life," Mrs. Bates explained to Anna.
+Her son only took the blame for his wife's crimes because he felt guilty for being Vera's downfall, Mrs. Bates explained to Anna.

 Ronald Pickup played a strange character on Downton Abbey

-On February 24, 2021, Pickup died peacefully after a long illness (via the BBC).
-His agent confirmed the actor was "surrounded by his wife and family," adding that Pickup "will be deeply missed."
+On February 24, 2021, Pickup died peacefully after a long illness.
+His agent confirmed to CNN the actor was with his wife and family at the time, adding, "He will be deeply missed."

 James Greene was a trying boss for Robert James-Collier's character